Project Grant: Fall 2019 Application Instructions

-Applicants that have taken leaves of absence in the past seven years (e.g., parental, bereavement, medical, or administrative leave) may include a PDF document (no page limits) to supplement the publication information included in their CCV.
+Applicants who have taken leaves of absence in the past seven years (e.g., parental, bereavement, medical, or administrative leave) may include a PDF document (no page limits) to supplement the publication information for that equivalent period of time as included in their CCV.
 Whatever length of time an applicant has taken off from research in the past seven years is the amount of time that they may include in the attachment.
 Note that leaves of absence should also have been included in the appropriate section of the CV.

 All Principal Applicants and Co-Applicants on the application must agree to General Conditions and Consent to Disclosure of Personal Information before the Nominated Principal Applicant can submit the application to CIHR.
 Signed signature pages are not required.
 Note that the Nominated Principal Applicant will consent in Task 9.

 Note: Information entered at Registration will be prepopulated in the Application.

 Project Title: The title submitted at Registration is automatically transferred over to the Application stage.
 Project title can change at Application.

 Lay Title: Provide a title for your project that is in a language clear to members of the general public.
 Lay titles are used by CIHR to inform the public and Parliament about the valuable research supported through public funds.
 Lay titles can change at Application.